linkedin/Hakawai/README.md

 Contributions
 -------------

 Bug reports, feature requests, pull requests, comments, criticism, and honest feedback are all welcome.
-Please email austinzheng (at) gmail (dot) com.
+Please file tickets on GitHub.

 Plans/known issues for this library include:

 - Verifying proper functionality and integration of Abstraction Layer
-- Proper handling of non-period punctuation inserted after a predictive suggestion is selected (right now, implicit deletion of space is not registered).
+- Proper handling of non-period punctuation inserted after a predictive suggestion is selected (right now, implicit deletion of space when it's replaced by the punctuation is not registered).
 - Abstraction Layer support for Korean text input
 - Automated testing